-To assess the impact of mortgage lending on crime, this section first presents the specifications used in previous studies that do not address the selection bias: random effects, fixed effects, and first differences using the lag of the independent variable as an instrument.
-Table 2 Panel A shows that the random effects model suggests increases in property crimes, and similar to previous correlational studies, it also finds significant reductions in murders and aggravated assaults.
-Panel B shows the fixed effects model, finding a positive relationship between mortgages and property crimes.
-Murders and aggravated assault have a negative, non-significant correlation with residential lending, while a rise in robberies drives the increase in violent crime.
-Finally, the first difference with the lagged of the independent variable as an instrument, Panel C, shows significant decreases in property and violent crimes.
-A reduction in robberies drives the decrease in violent crimes.
-None of the three models show significant effects on non-major crimes.
-These models show different results, as it is unlikely they address the endogeneity biases of reverse causality and omitted time-variant confounders.
+To assess the impact of mortgage lending on crime, this section first presents the specifications used in previous studies: random effects, fixed effects, and first differences using the lag of the independent variable as an instrument.
+Table 2 Panel A shows that the random effects model suggests increases in property crimes, finding significant reductions in murders and aggravated assaults.
+Panel B shows the fixed effects model, showing a positive relationship between mortgages and property crimes.
+Murders and aggravated assaults have a negative, non-significant correlation with residential lending, while a rise in robberies drives the increase in violent crime.
+Finally, the first difference with the lag of the independent variable as an instrument, Panel C, shows significant decreases in property and violent crimes.
+A reduction in robberies explains the decrease in violent crimes.
+None of the three models shows significant effects on non-major crimes.
+These models have different results, as it is unlikely they remove the endogeneity biases of reverse causality and omitted time-variant confounders.